-Near the end of every course, the anonymous Student Evaluation of Educational Quality (S.E.E.Q.) forms will be distributed.
-As a student, these forms are your way of improving the quality of teaching at the U of M so it is important to fill them out - especially the supplementary comments forms.
+Near the end of every course, the anonymous S.R.I. reports are made available to every student.
+As a student-evaluator, these forms are your way of improving the quality of teaching at the U of M so it is important to fill them out - especially the supplementary comments forms.
+They are now accessible through the UMlearn portal where you will be prompted both through email and in-class.